mc-aeq/metachain/README.md

 ### Important links
  - The [roadmap] can be found in our forums and will be updated frequently.
- - More technical info in the [whitepaper].
+ - More info in the [whitepaper].
+ - Technical info in the [techpaper].

 ### Development